Immigration System At The 'Breaking Point,' Homeland Security Official Warns

 "Our expanded medical checks and concerted efforts are saving lives," McAleenan said.
 "But they have a high cost to our enforcement mission."

-In response, McAleenan says CBP is redirecting up to 750 blue-uniformed agents who work at Ports of Entry to help the Border Patrol with the care and custody of migrants.
+In response, McAleenan says CBP is redirecting 750 blue-uniformed agents who work at Ports of Entry to help the Border Patrol with the care and custody of migrants.
+McAleenan warned that could lead to longer wait times at Ports of Entry on the U.S.-Mexico border, but said that "this is required to help us manage this operational crisis."

-McAleenan spoke in El Paso, which has become the latest hot spot for migrant crossings in recent months, as NPR's John Burnett reported earlier this week.
+McAleenan spoke near the metal border fence in El Paso, which has become the latest hot spot for migrant crossings in recent months, as NPR's John Burnett reported earlier this week.

+CBP will reluctantly begin releasing migrant families with a notice to appear in immigration court, McAleenan said, instead of first handing them over to U.S. Immigration and Customs Enforcement for processing and detention.

+"There's no questioning why this is happening," McAleenan said.
+"The increase in family units is a direct response to the vulnerabilities in our legal framework where migrants and smugglers know that they will be released, and allowed to stay in the U.S. indefinitely pending immigration proceedings that could be many years out."

-Immigrant advocates points out that migrants have a legal right to seek asylum once they're in the U.S. They say the Trump administration has been too focused on deterring migrants from coming, and has not allocated enough resources to processing and adjudicating their claims quickly.
+But immigrant advocates dispute that.
+They point out that migrants have a legal right to seek asylum once they're in the U.S.

+Critics say the Trump administration has been too focused on deterring migrants from coming, and has not allocated enough resources for humanitarian assistance, or for adjudicating the migrants' asylum claims quickly.

+"The Trump administration's response to the multidimensional refugee and migration challenge posed by deteriorating conditions in Central America is one dimensional," said Frank Sharry, the director of America's Voice.
+"No wonder their simplistic and futile strategy has failed so miserably."

 As we have previously reported, there may be several reasons why the number of migrants has grown in recent months — including the reach of social media, lower smuggling costs, and unintended consequences of the Trump administration's own immigration crackdown.